MadBomber/prompt_manager/README.md

 A directive is a line in the prompt text that starts with the two characters '//' - slash slash - just like in the old days of IBM JCL - Job Control Language.
 A prompt can have zero or more directives.
 Directives can have parameters and can make use of keywords.

-The `prompt_manager` only collections directives.
+The `prompt_manager` only collects directives.
 It extracts keywords from directive lines and provides the substitution of those keywords with other text just like it does for the prompt.

-Remember a directive is part of the prompt.
+##### Example Prompt with Directives

-Here is an example problem with comments, directives and keywords:
+Here is an example prompt text file with comments, directives and keywords:

 ```
 # prompts/sing_a_song.txt